alxmrs/website/src/anniversary/index.md

 He chuckles. "_I_ got married on Sunday of Memorial Day weekend one year ago.
 My name is also Alex!"

 "No way!
 What are the odds?"
 I think about how there are so may Alexes.
-I'm not even the only Alex in my wedding party — one of three if you include +1s, and one of four Als (we also have an Alec).
+I'm not even the only Alex in my wedding party — one of three if you include plus-ones, and one of four Als (we also have an Alec).

 "No kidding!
 So you're getting your hair cut for your wedding?"

 "No, just a beard trim, but yes, it's for my wedding."

 He laughs aloud.
-"You're not going to believe this: I'm getting my hair cut for a wedding... also Sunday of Memorial Day weekend!"
+"You're not going to believe this — I'm getting my hair cut for a wedding... also Sunday of Memorial Day weekend!"

 By now we each have stupid grins on our faces, though mine was a bit more curious than his.
 He continues: "Guess what the groom's name is?"